 Identify the organization’s major functions, and create a separate indirect cost pool for each function.
 Allocate the cost groupings to each function using the selected distribution bases.
-Allocate the cost groupings of non-profit and educational institutions to the major functions in the order prescribed by the applicable Office of Management and Budget (OMB) Circulars (see Appendices H-1 and H-2 to this manual).
 Aggregate the allocated indirect costs for each function in their respective indirect cost pool.

 Identify an equitable distribution base that will be used to distribute the functions’ indirect cost pools to the respective awards within each function.

-Governmental entities must distribute the cost pools using (1) total direct costs (excluding capital expenditures and other distorting items such as pass-through funds, major subcontracts, etc.); (2) direct salaries and wages; or (3) another base which results in an equitable distribution.

-Non-profit organizations and educational institutions must distribute the cost pools using modified total direct costs (see Appendices H-1 and H-2).

 Establish a separate indirect cost rate for each major function by dividing the indirect costs in each indirect cost pool by the distribution base.
-Non-profit organizations and educational institutions must also express the indirect cost rate in terms of “Facilities” and “Administration” indirect cost categories (see Appendices H-1 and H-2 to this manual).
 The rate must be expressed as a percentage of the respective distribution base.

 Apply the indirect cost rate established for each function to all awards within that function.

 A Sample Indirect Cost Rate Proposal using the Multiple Rate Method is shown in Illustration 6-3 of ASMB C-10, which is the implementation guide for OMB Circular A-87 that was issued by the Assistant Secretary for Management and Budget (ASMB) for the U.S. Department of Health and Human Services.

-Authority:

-OMB Circular A-87 Attachment E, (A)(3)
+For detailed information about indirect cost rate plans refer to Appendices III, IV and VII to 2 CFR Part 200 (Uniform Guidance).

+Reference:

+OMB Uniform Guidance: Appendices III, IV and VII to 2 CFR Part 200

-ASMB C-10, §6.2.4
+ASMB C-10, Section 6.2.4

-OMB Circular A-122 Attachment A, (D)(3)

-OMB Circular A-21 (C)(12)(e) and (E)-(G)

-UGMS Part II Attachment E (C)(3)

-Last Update: August 31, 2020 (Note relating to “use allowances” only.)
+Last Update: October 1, 2023

 Return to Chapter Table of Contents